Hail tips on the road

 - Use your smartphone: Load the locations of nearby covered parking garages into your GPS or smartphone, which will be helpful if you’re on the road and need a safe sheltered area immediately.
 When hail is predicted, head for the closest undercover area to ride out the storm in safety.
 If you can’t reach it before the hailstones hit, pull under an overpass, a petrol station canopy or a similar spot that can protect your car from hail damage.
 Hail will cause more damage to a moving vehicle.

 - Find an alternative use for your floor mats: If you're caught in a vicious hailstorm and can't find cover, pull over in a safe location, grab the floor mats and put them on the roof and hood.
 This solution has its limitations – the mats won’t cover the entire car and you may have trouble keeping them in place if it’s extremely windy.
 However, this cover can help minimise the costs of dent repair, dent removal and other hail damage repair.

 Be safe at home during a hailstorm

-While hailstorms can be unpredictable, hail originates from thunderstorms so keep an eye out for weather reports in your area – including up-to-the-minute news on the Santam Insurance Twitter account.
+While hailstorms can be unpredictable, hail originates from thunderstorms so keep an eye out for weather reports in your area.
 Here’s how to stay safe at home:

 - Keep those blinds down: Close all drapes, blinds, or shades to prevent broken window glass and hailstones from entering your home or injuring you or your family.